Brief on India-Oman Economic and Commercial Relations

 • Indian business delegations, coordinated by various Indian Chambers, regularly visit Oman to participate in trade exhibitions like Project Oman, Infra Oman, COMEX,Oman Health Exhibition & Conference, Oman Food & Hospitality Exhibition, Mineral and Mining Exhibition, Oil and Gas West Asia etc. Similarly, Omani business delegations also visited India to participate in exhibitions related to sectors like Health, Food, Ceramics, IT and Electronics, etc. To facilitate interactions and tie-ups between business communities of India and Oman, Indian Embassy regularly organizes various sector–specific Business-to-Business Meetings.

-• Embassy of India, Muscat organized a B2B interaction on 22nd September, 2025 on the health sector, bringing together leading stakeholders from India.
+• The Mission organized a B2B interaction on 22nd September, 2025 on the health sector, bringing together leading stakeholders from India.
 The B2B served as a platform to connect Indian hospitals, healthcare providers, pharmaceutical companies, and medical technology firms with local organizations, investors, and healthcare professionals.

-• Embassy of India, Muscat in association with Oman Health Exhibition & Conference (OHEC) celebrated AYURVEDA DAY 2025 on 23rd Sep 2025 under the ambit of India-Oman Ayurveda Network (Track 1.5 public diplomacy initiative) The day long hybrid event witnessed wide participation from India and Oman with distinguished medical professionals and scholars sharing insights on diverse themes of Ayurveda and ideas for promoting Oman as a central hub for Ayurveda in Middle East.
+• The Embassy in association with Oman Health Exhibition & Conference (OHEC) celebrated AYURVEDA DAY 2025 on 23rd Sep 2025 under the ambit of India-Oman Network (Track 1.5 public diplomacy initiative).
+The day long hybrid event witnessed wide participation from India and Oman with distinguished medical professionals and scholars sharing insights on diverse themes of Ayurveda and ideas for promoting Oman as a central hub for Ayurveda in Middle East.

-• Under the guidance of HOM, a series of India-Oman Network (ION) track 1.5 hybrid conference is organized by the Embassy from 11-13 November 2025 on such diverse subjects as: Logistics; Oil and gas, energy security; Housing and Urban Affairs, construction and engineering; Manufacturing, SMEs; Pharmaceuticals, healthcare, Nursing and healthcare professionals; Traditional medicine; Space, Technology, AI, Cyber Security ; ICT, UPI, Banking, Finance, eMuseum; Agriculture and food security; Fisheries; Mining and Minerals; Automobiles / vehicles / cars; Tourism, Hotels / resorts/ Infotainment; Gems and jewelry; and, Education.
+• A series of India-Oman Network (ION) track 1.5 hybrid conference is organized by the Embassy from 11-13 November 2025 on such diverse subjects as: Logistics; Oil and gas, energy security; Housing and Urban Affairs, construction and engineering; Manufacturing, SMEs; Pharmaceuticals, healthcare, Nursing and healthcare professionals; Traditional medicine; Space, Technology, AI, Cyber Security; ICT, UPI, Banking, Finance, eMuseum; Agriculture and food security; Fisheries; Mining and Minerals; Automobiles / vehicles / cars; Tourism, Hotels / resorts/ Infotainment; Gems and jewelry; Education.